cycloss/pin/README.md

 2. That the class inherits from `RouteController`
 3. That the class has a no args constructor

+If these conditions are not met, the app will terminate immediately with a (hopefully) informative exception.

 When a route is called by a client, the app will then instantiate a corresponding class to respond to that client's query.

+## Other

+I made Pin in order to better understand how HTTP and web app frameworks work.
+If you spot a bug, or want a feature added, drop a comment and let me know.
+Pull requests welcome.